argumentcomputer/lurk-beta/spec/reduction-notes.md

 ```

 Because it also highlights an important detail of the formal reduction algorithm, we note that `lurk-rs` evaluation
-automatically performs tail-call elimination, which the Common Lisp implementation does not currently.
+automatically performs tail-call elimination, which the Common Lisp implementation currently does not.
 For that reason,
 the CL implementation encounters a stack overflow by `(fib 5500)`.